tomas55/aws-gpu-docker-guide/README.md

 3. Configure additional settings and launch.
 Select ssh key or create a new one when asked.
 4. Connect to the launched as ec2-user instance using SSH.
-5. Base deep learning has cuda drivers and nvidia-docker2 installed, bus has no ecs agent, therefore it has to be installed by executing
+5. Base deep learning has Cuda drivers and nvidia-docker2 installed, bus has no ecs agent, therefore it has to be installed by executing
 ```sudo yum install -y ecs-init```
 6. To verify nvidia docker working run: